 Septoria leaf spot, also known as celery leaf spot, commonly affects plants in the dill family.
 The fungal disease appears as brown spots on foliage surrounded by a tinge of yellow.
 It spreads through diseased seed and contaminated soil.
 Ensure that your plants get plenty of air circulation and keep foliage from getting wet to minimize the risk of fungal infection.

 Powdery mildew is a common plant disease that can affect dill plants.
-Look for a powdery appearance on leaves and stalks.
+Look for a white powdery appearance on leaves and stalks.
 Blossoms may also appear distorted if a plant is infected with this fungal disease.
-High humidity is a risk factor for powdery mildew.
+High humidity at night and low humidity during the day are risk factors for powdery mildew.
 Avoid watering from above to keep humidity levels to a minimum.

 Carrot motley dwarf disease is a virus that affects plants in the carrot family, including dill.
 It happens when two viruses, carrot redleaf and mottle virus, are present.
 It's typically transmitted via insects like aphids.
 A plant that has the virus will have discolored foliage that's yellow and red.
 The plant will also fail to thrive.
-You can prevent carrot motley dwarf disease by controlling aphid activity.
+You can help prevent carrot motley dwarf disease by controlling aphid activity.
+If plants become infected with this virus, there is no cure and it's best to pull them up and discard them.
 You should also avoid planting Apiaceae family plants in the same spot in successive years.